SiddhiKamdar/JS-DOM-Manipulation/README.md

 7. **Task 7: Real-time Progress Bar**
     - **Objective:** Display a progress bar that updates in real-time, showing the progress of a task, download, or form submission.

+8. **Task 8: Live Search Bar**
+    - **Objective:** Create a search bar that displays live search results as users type, updating the results without requiring a full page reload.

+9. **Task 9: Character Counter**
+    - **Objective:** Build a character counter for a text area or input field, which updates in real-time as the user types.